navattic.identify({ email: user.email })

 Following instructions might seem basic, but it’s a surprisingly easy way to stand out.
 The submission guidelines section details exactly how the client wants to receive proposals.
 Pay close attention to every detail, including the required format (like PDF or Word), the submission deadline and time zone, and the designated contact person for any questions.
 Adhering to these guidelines shows that you are professional, detail-oriented, and respectful of the client's process.
 Ignoring them can get your proposal disqualified before it’s even read, so double-check that you’ve met every requirement before you hit send.

-Include Your Terms and Conditions
+Don't Forget the Terms and Conditions

 This section covers the legal and contractual aspects of the project, and it’s crucial to review it carefully.
 The RFP will typically outline the client’s standard terms and conditions, including details on payment schedules, confidentiality, intellectual property rights, and liability.
 Before you invest significant time in writing the proposal, make sure you can agree to these terms.
 If you have any concerns or need to propose amendments, it’s best to address them early in the process.
 Being upfront about contractual expectations protects both you and the client and helps prevent misunderstandings down the line.

-Real-World RFP Examples
+RFP Examples for Different Industries

 While the core components of an RFP stay the same, the specific details can look quite different from one industry to the next.
 A request for a new software platform will have very different requirements than one for a major construction project.
 Understanding these nuances can help you write a more effective RFP for your specific needs and, on the other side, craft a more targeted response.
 Let's look at a few examples of how different sectors use RFPs to find the right partners.